-The next version of macOS, will be known as macOS 15: Catalina.
-Once again, it takes its title from a notable place in California.
+Having joined the historic ranks of its predecessors, macOS 10.15: Catalina is no more.
+Well, we say no more but this highly popular version of the macOS is still proving very popular with a lot of Mac and MacBook users.
+Why?
+To answer that question lets got back to the start, Catalina takes its title from a notable place in California.
 Santa Catalina Island is a beautiful resort 29 miles south-south-west of Long Beach, and is famed for its beautiful harbour.

-The next Mac operating system, macOS 15: Catalina, is looking every bit as gorgeous as its island namesake.
-It makes several significant changes from the current version, macOS 14: Mojave, with some great new apps and features.
+macOS 10.15: Catalina, looks every bit as gorgeous as its island namesake.
+It makes several significant changes from macOS 10.14: Mojave, with some great unique apps and features.

 The Death of iTunes